gla-rad/eNav-MessageBroker/README.md

 ### Cloud Config Configuration

-In order to run the image in a **Cloud Config** configuration, you just need to provide the environment variables that allow is to connect to the cloud config server.
+In order to run the service in a **Cloud Config** configuration, you just need to provide the environment variables that allow is to connect to the cloud config server.
 This is assumed to be provided the GRAD e-Navigation Service Architecture